FiloSpaTeam/flashforge5mpro-configs/README.md

 - When not declared otherwise, open the top cover as default
 - Filaments like Overture Rock PLA, Overture Super PLA+ may require more attention and widther brim.
-- For the Super PLA+ close the top cover.